 It’s charming in summer and winter alike, and it’s one of the few places from where you can access both Mont Blanc and the Black Forrest.

-As far as Bond’s concerned, dinner at Piz Gloria means more than simply walking on the footsteps of 007.
+As far as Bond is concerned, dinner at Piz Gloria means more than simply walking in the footsteps of 007.
 The 360° Panorama-Revolving-Restaurant promises a unique perspective over the landscape.
 Just perfect for those moments when you feel the world is not enough.

 Switzerland’s capital is such an underrated destination that only a few know how stunning it truly is.
-Expect narrow cobblestoned streets, medieval buildings, archaic towers, and sandstone facades.
+Expect narrow cobblestoned streets, medieval buildings, archaic towers, and sandstone facades, which you can learn more about on this tour.

-The Old Town is so magic it’s even been named a UNESCO World Heritage Site.
-This is one of the best preserved historical centres in the country and offers one-of-a-kind experiences to all sorts of travellers.
+The Old Town is so magical it’s even been named a UNESCO World Heritage Site.
+This is one of the best-preserved historical centres in the country and offers one-of-a-kind experiences to all sorts of travellers.

 Nature lovers will fall for the stunning botanical garden, while the colourful weekly market can melt even the toughest soul.